ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 Each MoJ Business Group **must have** an IT Security Incident Management Plan which aligns to this policy.
 This plan must be common to all IT systems within a particular business group.

-A template plan and guidance on the construction of an IT Security Incident Management Plan is provided in ICT Security – Incident Management Plan and Process guide [Ref, 11].
+A template plan and guidance on the construction of an IT Security Incident Management Plan is provided in [ICT Security – Incident Management Plan and Process guide][imppg].

 ### Scope